SQL Server Data Warehouse: Easy and Practical Guide

 In a snowflake schema, dimension tables are normalized.
 The physical structure resembles a snowflake shape.
 Compared to a parent-child design, snowflake schemas can have grandchildren.

-1. Fact table is also at the center, like the star schema.
+1. A fact table is also at the center, like the star schema.

 3. Dimension table can reference another dimension table.
 This design is normalized.